 This diagram helps you better understand how to connect the developer tag via serial communication.

-The GrowSpace developer tag has two serial ports, one on each side, with different voltage levels.
 These are not just different pin positions—they use completely different electrical levels, so it's important to use the correct port for your device.

 Port 1 (Left Connector)